growly-foundation/suite-os/apps/infra/README.md

 - `GET /api/v1/contracts/{contract_address}/summary` - Get comprehensive analytics for a contract
 - `GET /api/v1/contracts/{contract_address}/interactions/addresses` - Get addresses that have interacted with a contract
-- `GET /api/v1/contracts/{contract_address}/interactions/functions` - Get detailed information about interactions with a specific function/method
+- `GET /api/v1/contracts/{contract_address}/interactions/functions` - Get detailed information about interactions with all functions
 - `POST /api/v1/contracts` - Add a contract to the standardized contracts table

 #### Contract Interactions Endpoints